Topics

 This is how you can create brand style guide for your business:

-What is your brand’s mission, vision, and values?
-What makes your brand unique?
-What do you want your brand to represent?
-Once you clearly understand your brand, you can start developing your brand style guide.
+• Define your brand: Identify the brand’s mission, vision, and values.
+You must specify what makes your brand unique.
+Give clear instructions on how and what do you want your brand to represent.
+Once your are clear with this, start designing the brand style guide.

 • Brand identity: This section should include your brand’s name, logo, tagline, colours, typography, and imagery.